The Common Program of the People's Republic of China 1949-1954

 Article 9 of the Common Program

 Before 1949, the Chinese approach to minorities can be characterized as follows: The state pursued two conflicting frontier policies towards non-Han ethnic groups, involving both cultural and military aspects.
 Primarily, the state aimed to "cherish" and "assimilate" frontier peoples through educational and moral guidance.
 Simultaneously, a "hands-off" approach was maintained to uphold the distinction between the Han Chinese (xia) and the non-Han (yi) peoples.
 However, in cases where non-Han groups resisted assimilation or posed a significant threat, the state resorted to military actions either to integrate them forcefully into the Chinese political realm or to defend against their incursions into the central plains.
-This view has characterized politics towards minorities over the years. "...for reasons of defense, economic and social well-being, and national pride, the current government attaches considerable importance to gaining the allegiances of minority peoples and putting them under Chinese jurisdiction. "
+This perspective has shaped the approach to minority policies over the years.
+For reasons of defense, economic and social stability, and national pride, the current government placed significant emphasis on securing the loyalty of minority groups and bringing them under Chinese authority.

 The CCP implemented this policy in 1944 in Yan'an, with the founding of the United Front Work Department.
 One of the tasks of this party organ was implementing minority policy.
 This department developed strategies for minority work.
 Li Weihan became its director and he played an important role in realizing the aims of the CCP in the field of nationalities.

 On October 19, 1949, the State Ethnic Affairs Commission was established.
-Its role is to supervise and inspect all operations of the minority policy.
-The commission reports directly to the Government Administration Council (GAC).
-Li Weihan is also the chairman of this commission.
+Its role was to supervise and inspect all operations of the minority policy.
+The commission reported directly to the GAC.
+Li Weihan was also the chairman of this commission.
 (Li was assisted by three deputy chairmen, all from different ethnic groups Ulanhu (Mongolian), Liu Geping (Hui), and Saifuding (Uygur).

 Details of the policy towards minorities are elaborated in Chapter 6 of the Common Program.